BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/IOFilters/SurfaceMeshToStl.md

 IO Filters

 ## Description ##
-This filter will write a binary STL File for each unique **Field** or Region ID in the surface Mesh.
+This filter will write a binary STL File for each unique **Feature** or Region ID in the surface Mesh.
 The STL files will be named with the [Grain_id].stl.
 The user can designate an optional prefix for the files.